 - What did children do during the war?

-- Learn about navigation and how it was used
+- Learn about navigation and hold the equipment they used

 - Hear the stories of the people who were there

 - The equipment used by aircrews

 - What it was like to be involved in a bombing sortie

 - The impact of the operations on the targeted populations

 - The debates in the War Cabinet about the wisdom of campaigns

 - The struggle for recognition by those who served Bomber Command

 - What it was like to be a member of an operational Aircrew on a bombing sortie with our immersive experience